Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 @section occt_modat_2 2D Geometry

 *Geom2d* package defines geometric objects in 2dspace.
 All geometric entities are STEP processed.
-The objects are non-persistent and are handled by reference.
+The objects are handled by reference.

 In particular, <i>Geom2d</i> package provides classes for:
 * description of points, vectors and curves,